 Information for Students Applying to Dermatology

-Interviews for the standard dermatology track will be held in January and will be virtual.
+All interviews will be virtual.
 We understand that applicants have strong and varying opinions about in-person and virtual interviews.
 While we want to give applicants the opportunity to get to know our program, residents, faculty, and city in person, we are cognizant of the financial costs of in-person interviews, the impact of travel on our environment, and the potential to lead to inequity and lack of sustainability in the process, and have decided to proceed with virtual interviews this year.
-However, the decision for the physician-scientist track is still being determined given coordination with our internal medicine residency program colleagues.